Free consultation 402-431-9000

 Some defendants file for bankruptcy if they cannot afford to pay a settlement or jury verdict awarded to a plaintiff.
 Upon filing, the defendant will be granted an automatic stay.
 An automatic stay is an injunction that effectively prevents debt collectors from seizing the defendant’s property or taking legal action to do so, such as filing liens against the defendant.
 The point of an automatic stay is to protect the debtor’s assets against all creditor actions.

 In this scenario, a creditor cannot proceed with any litigation, trial or enforcement of judgments won against the defendant.
 However, an automatic stay is not without its limits.
-As a plaintiff, you may be able to continue with your claim despite an automatic stay if your situation meets the requirements of the Bankruptcy Code.
+As a plaintiff in a personal injury case, you may be able to continue with your claim despite an automatic stay if your situation meets the requirements of the Bankruptcy Code.
 You will need to seek relief from an automatic stay from the Bankruptcy Court by filing a motion.

 In your motion, you will explain the legal basis on which you are seeking relief from an automatic stay, along with related documentation to support your claim.
 You will also need to pay a filing fee.
 If the Bankruptcy Court rules in your favor, the defendant may have to pay for your losses.
 If the court discharges all debts the defendant owes, you may no longer be able to pursue compensation.
 You may have to end your claim there, or else have your attorney search for other defendants to hold responsible for your losses.